-AlphaSights selects Ingram to Provide Leadership -- AlphaSights selected John Ingram to join its AlphaSights Advisor team.
-This invitation-only cooperative provides AlphaSights with thought leadership in the field of data analytics.
-Ingram will assist professionals from innovative non-profits who are tackling some of the world's most important and challenging social problems.
-Ingram was selected for his experience helping education and non-profit clients improve their data strategy.
+EY-Parthenon selects John Ingram to Provide Leadership -- I'm excited to join EY-Parthenon Advisor team.
+This invitation-only cooperative provides EY-Parthenon with thought leadership in the field of data analytics in higher education.
+I will assist their principal consultants who are committed to bringing unconventional, yet pragmatic thinking together for their clients to deliver an actionable strategy.
+Looking forward to using my experience helping their clients improve their data strategy.

 John welcomes media inquiries seeking background or commentary on data, analytics, higher education enrollment, and other topics.